 Yup.
 There are just too many big data, data science, and data analytics failure examples to cover in just one post.
 Indeed, the data science failure rates are sobering:

 - 85% of big data projects fail (Gartner, 2017)

 - 87% of data science projects never make it to production (VentureBeat, 2019)

 - “Through 2022, only 20% of analytic insights will deliver business outcomes” (Gartner, 2019)

 This begs the question: Why do big data science and analytics projects fail?

 You might think it has to do with data and processing.
 You’re not wrong.
 These are certainly challenges.
 But there are bigger problems.
-So let’s explore some big data failure examples and dive into what drives these failures.
+For a deeper dive on how to overcome these challenges and deliver data science outcomes, explore training and certification in the Data Science Team Lead course.
+Or at least, let’s explore some big data failure examples and what drives these failures.

 8 Reasons Why Big Data Science and Analytics Projects Fail